PrefectHQ/prefect/docs/concepts/database.md

 ## Configuring a PostgreSQL database

-To connect Orion to a PostgreSQL database, you can set the following environment variable:
+To connect Prefect to a PostgreSQL database, you can set the following environment variable:

 <div class="terminal">
 ```bash